compendius/libvirt_nova_exporter_py/README.md

 ### Run

 I have created a Dockerfile to build an image with all python dependencies.
-It used the official python alpine image to limit size.
+It uses the official python alpine image to limit size.

 For example on port 9204